nsat/lemdig-image/README.md

 Xilinx Vivado 2018.2

-If you are going to build the Vivado project for the LEMSDR board then visit the Xilinx website to download and install Vivado 2018.2 Webpack Edition. **Note that the software must be installed in the default location i.e. /opt/Xilinx**
+If you are going to build the Vivado project for the LEMSDR board then visit the Xilinx website to download and install Vivado 2018.2 Webpack Edition for linux. **Note that the software must be installed in the default location i.e. /opt/Xilinx**

 ### Building